-The Microsoft’s SQL Server Native Client 11.0 driver is a single DLL (dynamic link library), which contains run time support for the application using APIs to connect with SQL Server 2005 to SQL Server 2014, and Windows Azure SQL Database.
-When you are working with SQL Server then this connection is faster than the ODBC Connection.
-In this article we will show you the step by step approach to Create SQL Server Native Client Connection in Window 10.
+Microsoft’s SQL Server Native Client 11.0 driver is a single DLL (dynamic link library).
+That contains run-time support for the application using APIs to connect with SQL Server 2005 to 2014 and Windows Azure Database.

 How to Create SQL Server Native Client Connection

-Step 1: Go to search bar and type Set up ODBC data sources, and this will show two options: 32-bit & 64-bit.
-Our system is 32-bit so, we are selecting the Set up ODBC data sources (32-bit)
+Step 1: Go to the search bar and type the Setup ODBC data sources, and this shows two options: 32-bit & 64-bit.
+Our system is 32-bit, so we are selecting the Setup ODBC data sources (32-bit)

-TIP: If your system is 64-bit then select the 64-bit and follow the remaining steps.
+TIP: If your system is 64-bit, select the 64-bit and follow the remaining steps.

-Step 2: Once you click on the Set up ODBC data sources (34-bit) option, ODBC Data Source Administrator (34-bit) Window will be opened.
-Please click on the Add button to add new data source.
-Here we are selecting the SQL Server Native Client 11.0 (Only for SQL Server ) as shown below.
+Step 2: Once you click on the Setup ODBC data sources (34-bit) option, ODBC Data Source Administrator (34-bit) Window opens.
+Please click on the Add button to add a new data source.
+Here, we are selecting the Native Client 11.0 (Only for SQL Server )

-TIP: Pleas refer Create ODBC Connection to understand the steps involved in creating ODBC connection in Windows
+TIP: Please refer to Create ODBC Connection to understand the steps involved in creating an ODBC connection in Windows.

-Step 3: Once you click on the Finish button, a new window called Create a New data Source to SQL Server will be opened.
-Pleas fill the require details:
+Step 3: Once you click the Finish button, a new window called Create a New Data Source to SQL Server opens.
+Please fill in the required details:

-- Name: Please specify unique name for your this ODBC Connection.
-Here we are assigning the name as SQLServer.
+- Name: Please specify a unique name for this ODBC Connection.
+Here, we are assigning the name.

-- Server: Please specify the SQL Database Server name.
+- Server: Please specify the Database Server name.

-Step 4: Next, We have to provide the required credentials to connect with the SQL Server.
-Let me provide the Username and password for my Microsoft SQL Server 2014.
-Once you fill the details, click on the Next button.
-This will connect the database and display the list of databases available for the user tutorial gateway.
+Step 4: Next, We have to provide the required credentials to connect with it.
+Let us provide the Username and password for my Microsoft SQL Server Native Client.
+Once you fill in the details, click on the Next button.
+It connects the database and displays the list of databases available for the user tutorial gateway.

-TIP: Please replace those credentials with your own credentials.
+TIP: Please replace those credentials with your credentials.

-Step 6: Click on the finish button to finish configuring the SQL Server Native Client Connection in windows.
+Step 6: Click the Finish button to finish configuring the SQL Server Native Client Connection in Windows.

-Step 7: Once you click on the finish button, a pop up window will be opened to test the established data connection.
-Either you can test it by clicking Test Data Sources.. button or else cancel it.
-It is always advisable to test the data source before, you finish configuring.
+Once you click on the finish button, a pop-up window opens to test the established data connection.
+Either you can test it by clicking the Test Data Sources.. button or else cancel it.
+It is always advisable to test the data source before finishing configuring.

-Step 8: From the below screenshot you can observe that, it is displaying Test completed Successfully as the the test result.
+The screenshot below shows that it is displaying Test completed Successfully as the test result.

-Following screenshot will show you the newly created SQL Server Native Client Connection for SQL Server.
+The following screenshot shows the newly created SQL Server Native Client Connection.
 Click OK to close the window.